Dental Assistant vs. Dental Hygienist

 How Much Do Dental Assistants Make?

-According to the BLS, Dental Assistants earn about $40,000 per year.
-The top 10 percent of DAs can earn over $56,000.
+According to the BLS, Dental Assistants earn about $45,00 per year or about $22 per hour.
 Dental Assisting salaries can vary depending on your location and level of experience.

 Dental Assistant Job Outlook

-The BLS projects the employment of Dental Assistants to grow 7 percent by 2029, which is faster than the average for all occupations (4%).
+The BLS projects the employment of Dental Assistants to grow 8 percent by 2031.
 As the elderly population ages, the need for dental hygiene and oral healthcare will only increase.
-Dentists will likely need to hire more Dental Assistants to complete routine tasks, which would allow dentists to complete their work in a timelier manner.
+Dentists will likely need to hire more Dental Assistants to complete routine tasks, allowing dentists to complete their work in a timelier manner.

 How Much Do Dental Hygienists Make?

 In terms of compensation, Dental Hygienists are paid more than DAs.
-According to the BLS, the average salary of a Dental Hygienist is about $76,000.
-The top 10 percent of Dental Hygienists can earn more than $103,000.
+According to the BLS, the average salary of a Dental Hygienist is about $85,000 per year or about $41 per hour.

 Dental Hygienist Job Outlook

-Like Dental Assisting, employment of Dental Hygienists is expected to grow.
-The BLS projects that by 2029, employment will increase by 6 percent, which is also faster than the average for all occupations (4%).
+Like Dental Assisting, the employment of Dental Hygienists is expected to grow.
+The BLS projects that by 2031, employment will increase by 9 percent, which is also faster than the average for all occupations (5%).

 The baby-boomer population has increased the demand for dental services.
 Since they have kept more of their teeth than other generations, they will require more maintenance and overall dental care.
 Dentists are expected to hire more Dental Hygienists and expand their team in general.